 - Offenders serving for non-parole eligible offenses or serving minimum mandatory sentences, i.e. 7 deadly sin offenders (SB441).

-Offenders may also earn points based on assignment to certain work details.
-Offenders can earn points for working on the following details:
+The third category where offenders can accumulate PIC points is based on assignment to certain work details.
+Offenders can accumulate points for working on the following details:

 - Mobile Construction